 Reservations for any campsite in a Georgia state park can be made up to 13 months in advance online or by calling 1-800-864-7275.

-While the bustling city centers of downtown Savannah and Atlanta might often steal the limelight from the backcountry, Georgia truly is a mecca for camping and hiking.
-We hope our list of the best campgrounds in Georgia has shone a light on the epic outdoor opportunities available in the state, from the Golden Isles to the Blue Ridge Mountains!
+While the bustling city centers of downtown Savannah and Atlanta might often steal the limelight from the backcountry, the Peach State truly is a mecca for camping and hiking.
+We hope our list of the best camping in Georgia has shone a light on the epic outdoor opportunities available in the state, from the Golden Isles to the Blue Ridge Mountains!

 Before you go, make sure to let us know all about your camping adventures in Georgia.
 Did we miss any of your favorite hidden gems?
 And please feel free to share this post with any of your nature-loving friends!